RedMser/ChatLane/README.md

 ## Building

-Only Windows builds are supported.
-If demand is high, I can try other platforms as well.
-Contributions are welcome!
+Only Windows builds are supported, since that is all I currently have access to.

-`tools/prepare_build.ps1` basically prepares all the files needed for a release.
+Contributions are welcome, and I will try my best to help with any issues encountered!

+The script `tools/prepare_build.ps1` prepares all projects and builds them in the same way as the release zip archives.

-See [this issue](https://github.com/RedMser/chatlane/issues/11) for a list of paths you must tweak to fit your system.
+You currently need to do some changes by hand to get it working.
+See [this issue](https://github.com/RedMser/chatlane/issues/11) for a list of tweaks you must do.

 ### CLI